Hut Information

 The trek to Copper Creek Hut is:

-High Hut and Bruni’s Snow Bowl Hut are both approximately:
+High Hut and Brun’s Snow Bowl are both approximately:

 How difficult is the hike?